DusteDdk/Hopper/README.md

 - If it returns false, it is removed from the settings object and thus not called again.
 - Default: undefined - nothing is called.

+## `HopperKeys() => { [key: string]: { refs: number, queued: number } }`
+Returns a map of coupled queues, by their keyname.
+For each, is provided the number of references and the number of items in the queue.
+Mainly for debugging and interactive development.

 # Examples

 ## As a stand alone function